Data Protection Policy – Customers

 It is company policy of BHP Community that all Staff, Directors, Consultants and support service providers must comply at all times with both the letter and the spirit of the GDPR and respect the customers rights to data privacy and data security at all times.

 Our Data Protection Policy and Procedures will be subject to annual review.

 Data Protection Principles

 There are 6 fundamental principles within the GDPR, as follows:

-It is the policy of BHP Insurances to adhere to the above principles at all times, and to ensure that our policies, procedures, and practices reflect the principles.
+It is the policy of BHP Community to adhere to the above principles at all times, and to ensure that our policies, procedures, and practices reflect the principles.

-It is also the stated objective of BHP Insurances to promote accountability and ensure that Data Protection is an inherent part of our business model at all times.
+It is also the stated objective of BHP Community to promote accountability and ensure that Data Protection is an inherent part of our business model at all times.

 In order that we can understand our obligations under GDPR it is necessary to have a context and so the following key definitions need to be understood:

 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.